 While you might be excited to set up their beautiful twin nursery, you may decide that they might not actually sleep in there for the first few months.

 You may also need to be a bit flexible with their bed options.
 If your twins are premature or require close monitoring while they sleep, then you may be limited to what sleeping options you have.

 That beautiful belly of yours will be starting to grow and your skin will be feeling the stretch.

 Some may feel that there is nothing you can do to stop stretch marks.
 I think there is no harm in giving your tummy a beautiful rub with some gorgeous moisturizers and/or oils (yes I used both!) to help you feel like you are at least doing something to help.

 It also gives your babies a nice massage too.

 Shopping for your Twins

-You can start by working out your shopping list to help you budget and to minimise your stress levels.
-There is a lot to organise before your twins arrive.
+You can start by working out your shopping list to help you budget and minimize your stress levels.
+There is a lot to organize before your twins arrive.
 So having a plan will make a big difference to you.

 I hope you have found this week’s Twin Pregnancy guide informative and helpful.